swiftcoder2020/milestone_project_1/README.md

 * As a user of a prospective employer, who is seeking for a candidate within the role of a Full Stack, Front-end or Back-end Website Developer, it is of interest to have the ability to explore the website portfolio to comprehend who that person is personally and professionally.

-* As an employer, it is of great interest to experience the ability to comprehend and assess the level of the developer's technical competencies/experience through their own project work via GitHub, that the various websites functions ideally with no bugs, they possess the ability to be practical through their problem solving skills, there is clarity in their attention to detail within the code and evidence is present that the candidate has the ability to design and construct a website through a lifecycle of development processes.
+* As an employer, it is of great interest to experience the ability to comprehend and assess the level of the developer's technical competencies/experience through their own project work via GitHub, that the various websites functions ideally with no bugs, they possess the ability to be practical through their problem solving skills, there is clarity in their attention to detail within the code whilst demonstrating good practices and evidence is present that the candidate has the ability to design and construct a website through a lifecycle of development processes.

 * As an employer, it is of great interest to experience the ability to recognise that the candidate possesses a level of professionalism and creativity, which reflects the aesthetically appealing website that they have built whilst placing an emphasis on accessibility.